kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 <img src ="computation.png" width="300"/>

 That's the abstract idea.
-Actual physical computations are carried out by a computer.
+Actual physical computations are carried out by an electronic computer.
 Here's an idealised view of one:

 <img src ="computer.png" width="500"/>

-So a computer basically (as per the program running on it) does the following:
+So an electronic computer basically does the following (as per the program running on it):
 * It takes in information from an input device into main memory.
 * It has the CPU work on this input information (from main memory) to generate new information (which is put back into main memory).
 The new information is of two kinds - intermediate calculations (which feed back as input into more computations), and output information.
 * The computer takes the output information from main memory and writes it to an output device.